Efficient Domain-Adaptive Multi-Task Dense Prediction with Vision Foundation Models

 \subsubsection{Compared Methods}

-We train several models with our UDA approach using different transformer backbones (\textit{i.e.}, B0, B1, B2, B5).
-We compare the performance of our models with vision foundation models: DAM~\cite{yang2024depth} and Semantic Segment Anything (SSAM)~\cite{chen2023semantic, kirillov2023segment}.
-For DAM, we employ their best-performing ViT-L model.
-For SSAM, we use the SAM-H model for mask branch, combined with OneFormer Swin-L pre-trained on Cityscapes as the semantic branch.
+We train several models with our UDA approach using different transformer backbones and compare performance with vision foundation models: DAM~\cite{yang2024depth} (best-performing ViT-L) and Semantic Segment Anything (SSAM)~\cite{chen2023semantic, kirillov2023segment} (SAM-H mask branch with a Cityscapes-pretrained OneFormer Swin-L semantic branch).
 We also compare with the SOTA single-task UDA method, Daformer, by training separate models for semantic segmentation (DaF-Seg) and depth estimation (DaF-Dep).